 The historical character line of American Girl dolls was released in 1986 and became wildly popular by the mid-1990s.
-These 18-inch dolls and their accompanying books aimed to teach aspects of American history from the perspectives of 8- to 11-year old girls living in certain time periods.
+These 18-inch dolls and their accompanying books aimed to teach aspects of United States history from the perspectives of 8 to 11 year old girls living in certain time periods.
 During the 1990s, five dolls were featured in the collection: Felicity Merriman (1774), Kirsten Larson (1854), Addy Walker (1864), Samantha Parkington (1904), and Molly McIntire (1944).
 Now, with retired dolls included, there are a total of 15 historic characters with stories spanning from 1764 to 1974.

 As I have grown into adulthood, I reflect fondly on the American Girl stories, and the influence they had on me as I learned about US history in elementary school.
 While my school textbooks were filled with dry and generally patriarchal passages, the American Girl books focused on girls my age encountering the world around them.
 Sometimes their experiences were narrated with humor, while at other times, with the utmost seriousness.
 The fictional protagonists helped me find a window into history — I started peering through the glass as a young girl, and have been captivated ever since.